[[caption-width-right:350:When business becomes pleasure...]]

 ** MakeoverMontage: Vivian receives one going from an attractive streetwalker to a refined woman.

-* MsFanservice: Vivian; it's especially striking given Roberts purposely avoided the trope the rest of her career.
+* MsFanservice: Vivian; it's especially striking given Roberts purposely avoided the trope the rest of her career with the exception of a poorly chosen time to go skinny dipping scene in 1994's ''I Love Trouble''.

 * MyHorseIsAMotorbike: Vivian wanted someone to pick her on a white horse. [[spoiler:Edward used a white ''limousine'' instead]].